-Reconstruction of the cathedral in the late 1800s was led by Hermann Bollé, who brought the cathedral to its most recent architectural form in which it stood until the earthquake on 22nd March 2020 damaged the cathedral's southern spire.
+Reconstruction of the cathedral in the late 1800s was led by Hermann Bollé, who brought the cathedral to its most recent architectural form in which it stood until the earthquake of March 22nd, 2020, damaged the cathedral's southern spire.
 Over the last 30 years, extensive restoration work has been undertaken on the cathedral, with ongoing repairs to this day.
-During reconstruction work on the south tower of the cathedral in 2012, damaged steel joints were found surrounding the tower 10 centimetres (4 inches) below the surface at approximately every 3 metres (1.1 yard) between the first and 25th rows.
-Most of the joints were only partially exposed in order to replace the surface layer of stone on the belltower, while the back of the joints remained embedded in stone and lime mortar.
-The joints were covered with a layer of rust and in drainage areas corroded all the way through the cross-section In order to define the optimal solution for maintaining or improving the mechanical resistance and structural stability of the tower, the Faculty of Mechanical Engineering and Naval Architecture of Zagreb was called in to examine the joints.
+During reconstruction work on the south tower of the cathedral in 2012, damaged steel joints were found surrounding the tower 10 cm (4 in) below the surface at approximately every 3 m (1.1 yd) between the first and 25th rows.
+Most of the

+CorrVerter[®] MCI[®] Rust Primer is applied to the right side of the joint; the coating has converted the corrosion into a protective layer. joints were only partially exposed in order to replace the surface layer of stone on the belltower, while the back of the joints remained embedded in stone and lime mortar.
+The joints were covered with a layer of rust and in drainage areas corroded all the way through the cross-section.
+In order to define the optimal solution for maintaining or improving the mechanical resistance and structural stability of the tower, the Faculty of Mechanical Engineering and Naval Architecture of Zagreb was called in to examine the joints.
 At their laboratory, they performed experiments on steel joints removed from the cathedral.

-They recommended doing the following:

-Remove corrosion from accessible joint connections;

-■ Apply corrosion protection to accessible joint connections;

-■ Strengthen the joint connections where damage had occurred.
+They recommended doing the following: - Remove corrosion from accessible joint connections - Apply corrosion protection to accessible joint connections - Strengthen the joint connections where damage had occurred

+Damaged Joint

+Damaged Joint

 It was suggested that a minimal range of intrusion be used to keep the mechanical resistance and stability of the tower structure at their existing level while keeping costs at a minimum.
-Cortec's CorrVerter® MCI® Rust Primer was recommended for corrosion protection.
-CorrVerter® is a water-based product that quickly converts rust into a protective layer and is capable of penetrating into corroded surfaces.
+Cortec's CorrVerter[®] MCI[®] Rust Primer was recommended for corrosion protection.
+CorrVerter[®] is a water-based product that quickly converts rust into a protective layer and is capable of penetrating into corroded surfaces.
 It contains a novel chemical chelating agent that modifies surface rust into a hydrophobic passive layer.
 A metal brush was used to remove loose rust from the joints.
-Then, two layers of CorrVerter® MCI® Rust Primer coating were applied directly onto the metal.
-A brush was used for CorrVerter® MCI® application on smaller metal joint surfaces, while spray application was used for larger areas.
+Then, two layers of CorrVerter[®] MCI[®] Rust Primer coating were applied directly onto the metal.
+A brush was used for CorrVerter[®] MCI[®] application on smaller metal joint surfaces, while spray application was used for larger areas.
 The first coat was applied at a thickness of 100 microns (4 mils).
 A second coat was applied at a thickness of 75 microns (3 mils).
 During application, the coating temperature was 13 °C (55 °F).
-The joints were then reinforced with steel fishplates that were welded onto the joints and protected with CorrVerter® MCI® Rust Primer.
+The joints were then reinforced with steel fishplates that were welded onto the joints and also protected with CorrVerter[®] MCI[®] Rust Primer.
 The final step was to replace the stones around the joints.
 With the help of a skilled team and good project management, the entire project was completed successfully with minimal cost and intrusion as specified.
 The coating penetrated into the metal and stopped further advancement of the corrosion process.

-Renovation of the Medieval City Walls
+Renovation of Medieval City Walls

-The town of llok, Croatia, is a place of rich history and cultural heritage.
-The medieval long fortress and royal castle of llok are protected historical and cultural treasures of the highest degree, enabling visitors to step into ages long past.
+The town of Ilok, Croatia, is a place of rich history and cultural heritage.
+The medieval long fortress and royal castle of Ilok are protected historical and cultural treasures of the highest degree, enabling visitors to step into ages long past.
 The tower walls have a square floor plan and rest on foundations made of broken stone.
 These walls are exposed to damaging atmospheric influences, and the binding material between the bricks has washed away, leading to brick deterioration.
-Renovation work on "tower three" includes strengthening of the foundations, restoration of collapsed parts, and injection of cracks.
+Renovation work on "tower three" includes strengthening of the foundations, restoration of collapsed parts, and